JBL Charge 4 vs. UE Boom 3: Not a Fair Fight (One Exception)

-You want the best sound for a small speaker and an extra two hours of battery (60% volume).
-It has fantastic one-directional sound, but it isn’t terrible outside either.
-There’s no wireless charging, but you can charge your phone with its battery.
+Get JBL Charge 4 if you want the best sounding speaker at this size and an extra two hours of battery at 60% volume.
+It has one-directional sound, but it isn’t terrible outside.
+It can't charge wirelessly.

-Charge 3 sounds similar to Charge 4 and is the best value of any speaker on the market.
+Get JBL Charge 3 for $50 less.
+It sounds similar to Charge 4 and is an incredible value.

 UE Boom 3